brokenphilip/bulb-hub-commands/README.md

 ## Most common format types
 **(not all of these examples apply, see section below)**

+#N, where N is a number, indicates an attribute ID from the list linked below (for example, #1 is damage penalty, #15 is no random crits etc...)

 - `additive` - simple number (example: for #16, it defines how much health you get back from a hit), but it can also act like `or`, see below
 - `or` - acts as an on/off switch for an attribute (example: for #20, 1 means it will crit against burning players, 0 means it won't)
 - `percentage` - decimal number which acts like a percentage: